MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 > It isn't possible to assign the `viewer` role for only some tables in the database.
 For different approaches on how to grant a principal view access to a subset of tables, see [manage table view access](manage-table-view-access.md).

 > [!TIP]
-> There are three cluster level security roles (AllDatabasesAdmin, AllDatabasesViewer, and AllDatabasesMonitor) that can only be configured in the Azure portal.
+> There are three cluster level security roles (`AllDatabasesAdmin`, `AllDatabasesViewer`, and `AllDatabasesMonitor`) that can only be configured in the Azure portal.
 To learn more, see [manage cluster permissions](../../manage-cluster-permissions.md).

 ## Common scenarios